Alaa-Abboud/nexthink-takehome/reflections/README.md

 ### Limitations

-- No automatic refresh in the UI
+- No automatic refresh in the UI.
-- Recency decay applied only at the UI level
+- Recency decay applied only at the UI level.
-- Model calibration assumptions may affect scoring
+- Model calibration assumptions may affect scoring.
-- RSS scraping capped per site with default limits
+- RSS scraping capped per site with default limits.
-- Subreddit handling for comments is incomplete
+- Subreddit handling for comments is incomplete.
-- Zero-shot labels are not fully optimized
+- Zero-shot labels are not fully optimized.
 - Since raw events that were filtered out are not stored in the DB, the system will still run ML inference on said events if they were fetched again.
 This constitues an unnecessary consumption of resources and should be accounted for.